montagejs/frb/README.md

 -   `filter` (not implemented): the left is the input, the right is a function that accepts a value and returns whether to include that value in the output.
--   `sorted` (not implemented): the left is the input, the right is a function that accepts a value and returns a value to compare to determine the order of the sorted output.
+-   `sorted`: the left is the input, the right is a function that accepts a value and returns a value to compare to determine the order of the sorted output.
+-   `min`: the left is the input, the right is a function that accepts a value from the input and returns a value to compare to determine the minimum value.
+-   `max`: the left is the input, the right is a function that accepts a value from the input and returns a value to compare to determine the maximum value.
 -   `tuple`: has any number of arguments, each an expression to observe in terms of the source value.
 -   `record`: as an args object.
 The keys are property names for the